 Growing Works began as The Holme Valley Gardening Network in 2009 with Elaine Thelier and Helen Scott joining together to create a space for growers to come together for support, encouragement and to share a passion for working the land.

 The Wooldale Allotment Gardens were officially opened on 1st May 2010.
-The field was converted to 22 allotment sized plots to allow more families to be involved and those new to growing learn on smaller plots.
+The field was converted to 22 allotment sized plots allowing more families to be involved and those new to growing, opportunities to learn on smaller plots.
 The Wooldale Allotment Association was formed in December 2010 to oversee the management of the site.